mottibec/sha1hulud-scanner/README.md

 - `pnpm-lock.yaml` - pnpm lock file
 - `npm-shrinkwrap.json` - npm shrinkwrap file

-## 📊 Understanding Results
+## Understanding Results

 ### Severity Levels

-- **🔴 CRITICAL**: Your version range could install a malicious version, or you have a malicious version installed
+- **CRITICAL**: Your version range could install a malicious version, or you have a malicious version installed
-- **🟡 WARNING**: Package name matches but your version appears safe (verify in lock files)
+- **WARNING**: Package name matches but your version appears safe (verify in lock files)
-- **ℹ️  INFO**: Package found but no specific threat detected
+- **INFO**: Package found but no specific threat detected

 ### Exit Codes